 It is possible that, as food prices rise, journalists and news reports start looking for stories of food-related social unrest.
 Even if that were the case, the identification strategy outlined above would account for this.
 Indeed, with such a reverse causality problem, the variation in natural disasters would still be exogenous to (the number of news stories about) social unrest.
 This is because it is unlikely that a natural disaster occurring in one part of the world would lead journalists and news reporters to look for stories of food-related social unrest in the same part of the world; after all, the link between natural disasters and conflict is only a recent discovery in the social sciences (Hsiang et al., 2011).
-And if it is unlikely that a natural disaster occurring in one part of the world would lead to journalists and news reporters to look for stories of food-related social unrest in the same part of the world, it is even more unlikely that a natural disaster occurring in one part of the world would lead journalists and news reporters to look for stories of food-related social unrest elsewhere in the world, as is effectively the setup of the data used in this paper.
+And if it is unlikely that a natural disaster occurring in one part of the world would lead to journalists and news reporters to look for stories and news reporters to look for stories and conflict is only a recent discovery in the social sciences (Hsiang et al., 2011).
+And if it is unlikely that a natural disaster occurring in one part of stories of food-related social sciences of food-related social unrest to look for stories and news reporters to look for stories and news reporters to look for stories of food-related social unrest in the same part of the social sciences (Hsiang et al., 2011).
+And if it is unlikely that a natural disaster occurring in one part of the world would lead to journalists and news reporters to look for stories of food-related social unrest in the stories of food-related social sciences (Hsiang et al., 2011).